Mike-Honey/sars-cov-2-genomes/README.md

 - the [Fleishon-Zuckerman list of mutations](https://github.com/NetaZuckerman/covid19/blob/master/mutationsTable.xlsx).
 - the [list of mutations for Omicron on cov-lineages.org](https://cov-lineages.org/constellations.html).

+I'm following the visualisation style I first saw presented by [Trevor Bedford](https://twitter.com/trvrb/status/1392132870064381956?s=20).
+The main feature are clean, simple line charts, filtered by default to the top 5 countries/locations in the selected data.
+For each chart point, the frequency of that lineage + mutation in the last 7 days is calculated, always comparing to all the sequencing data available for that country/location.

 In this project, the data is presented in an interactive data visualisation tool: [Power BI](https://powerbi.microsoft.com).
 This allows interactive filtering of the data in the table, for easier analysis.

 GISAID citation: